ossimlabs/docs-site-builder/README.md

 repo dictionary needs git_url, branch, and modules.
 The modules key holds a list of module dictionaries.
 Each module dictionary holds a name, path, and links (the links key is optional).
 Links takes a dictionary of link text to link url.

+## Running

+Once the project vars have been set, you can run `python3 tasks/clone_repos.py` and then `python3 generate.py` to pull the repositories and generate the docsite.
+Since you have python installed you can simply run `cd site/ && python3 -m http.server` to serve the site locally.

 ## Example

 The following is an example which builds a docsite for a project named 'KTIS'.
 It contains 4 repositories with the